Activities

 Staff

-Last verified: February 20, 2026
+Last verified: June 16, 2026

 Activities are time-limited events, tours, rosters, and community challenges that give pilots something to fly towards.
-They award bonus points and badges, and appear in the Activities section of Phoenix. vAMSYS supports seven activity types — each tailored to a different style of engagement.
+They award bonus points and badges, and appear in the Activities section of Phoenix. vAMSYS supports eight activity types — each tailored to a different style of engagement.

 Accessing Activities